itpresidents/icm-help-sessions-2020/session-06/session-06-example.md

 Beautiful.
 I can see it in a gallery already -- *Pusheen, Deconstructed*

 It's interesting, you can sort of see the shape of the original image, but it's not quite zoomed in perfectly.
 For example, why is there a huge pink square on the right?
 Our original pusheen doesn't have that much pink, in fact, there's just as much blue as there is pink, and none of that made it into our 4x4 grid!
 Why?
 Well when we increase the pixelSize, we're also increasing the incrementer of our nested loop.
 The pixel array isn't getting "zoomed in" on, we're just going further and further between samples.
-So it just so happens that if you go 50 pixels at a time, when you get to the "3rd" row, you land on a pink pixel, which is then what we use to determine the color for that whole section.
+So it just so happens that if you go 50 pixels at a time, when you get to the "3rd" row, you land on ONE pink pixel, which is then what we use to determine the color for that whole section.
 To illustrate this, lets change the stepSize super super slightly.
 Instead of a 4x4, lets do a 5x5 with a `pixelSize = 40`.

 ![abstract pusheen](assets/pusheen_abstract40.PNG)